rubenjanss/rubenjanss.github.io/index.md

 Before starting my PhD research, I got a Master's degree in Computer Science Engineering from Ghent University, in 2021, with a focus on Artificial Intelligence.

 Want to get in touch?
-Use any of the channels listed below, or just send me an email at rmajanss[dot]janssens[at]ugent[dot]be.
+Use any of the channels listed below, or just send me an email at ruben[dot]janssens[at]ugent[dot]be.